1979 Portuguese local elections

-The Portuguese local elections of 1979 took place on 16 December.
+Local elections were held in Portugal on 16 December 1979.
 They were the 2nd local elections in Portugal since the democratic revolution of 1974 introduced the concept of democratic local power.
 The elections took place just two weeks after the 1979 legislative election.

-The elections consisted of three separate elections in the 305 Portuguese municipalities, the election for the Municipal Chambers, whose winner is elected president, another election for the Municipal Assembly and a last one for the lower-level Parish Assembly, whose winner is elected parish president, this last was held separately in the more than 4,000 parishes around the country.
+The elections consisted of three separate elections in the 305 Portuguese municipalities, the election for the Municipal Chambers, another election for the Municipal Assembly and a last one for the lower-level Parish Assembly, whose winner is elected parish president, this last was held separately in the more than 4,000 parishes around the country.